July 6: Today in Royal History

 Full name: Ferdinand Maximilian Joseph Maria

 Maximilian was born an Austrian Archduke and was the brother of Emperor Franz Joseph of Austria.
 In 1861, Maximilian accepted the offer of becoming Emperor of Mexico.
-However, the liberal forces led by Benito Juárez, the former president who had been deposed by the French, refused to recognize his rule.
+However, the liberal forces led by Benito Juárez, the former president deposed by the French, refused to recognize his rule.
 There was continuous warfare between the French troops and the forces of Juárez who wanted a republic.
 Maximilian was condemned to death by a court of war and was executed by a firing squad.

 Unofficial Royalty: Maximilian I, Emperor of Mexico